The Ho Chi Minh Trail: Then and Now (Part 1)

 Jet Fuel Canisters

-Many canisters crashed with relatively minor damage.
+Many fuel canisters crashed with relatively minor damage on the Ho Chi Minh Trail in Laos

 HQ of the 559 Engineering Corps